RiddleAndCode/rtd-docs/docs/FAQ.md

 In this section you can find answers to frequently asked questions.

+* Which opereating systems are recommended

+RIDDLE&CODEs Token Management Platform designed and tested to enable the best User Experience on the following reference system:

+` Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77 `

+Other Operating Systems and Browser configurations are untested and officially not recommended.
+Please reach outto your RIDDLE&CODE single point of contact for any inquiries about other system and browser configrations.

 * My device is connected, but it doesn't seem to be paired.
 How can I fix this?